SeriousOldMan/Simulator-Controller/Docs/Script Modules.md

 The "Session" module for the integrated script engine defines three global objects (named topic in the following documentation), which can be used to access important information about the current session.

+Important: This moule is only available for scripts running in an Assistant process, either called by the rule engine or as an action in a *Conversation* or *Reasoning* booster.

 ### Topics

 In the following sections you will find an overview for all objects.
 Please note that not every property may be available for all simulators or that individual properties will have individual value ranges for a specific simulator.